Vintage photo album with family portraits

 Excerpt from the will of Hiram Swanay.
 Image from FamilySearch.

-When property was left to a married woman, she was typically named in the manner of “Susan, wife of John Williams” (different names, obviously).
-Since you already know her married surname, this will help you to know if you’ve found the right person.
+When property was left to a married woman, she was typically named in the manner of “Susan, wife of John Williams.”
+Since you already know your ancestor’s married surname, this can help you confirm whether you have found the right person.

-Land deeds that were transferred to a wife after the death of her husband sometimes included her maiden name, so be sure to look for those, as well.
+Land deeds transferred to a wife after the death of her husband sometimes included her maiden name, so be sure to search for those as well.

 Census Records

-Censuses from 1850 to 1870 list the names of every member of the household.
+U.S. censuses from 1850 to 1870 list the names of every member of the household.
 Is there an older member of the household with a different surname?
-That person could potentially be the wife’s parent.
-Younger family members with different surnames might be the wife’s siblings.
+That person could be the wife’s parent.
+Younger family members with different surnames might be her siblings.

 A snippet of the 1930 census showing the family of Carl Lambert and two in-laws.